kdeldycke/kevin-deldycke-blog/content/posts/wordpress-disqus-migration.md

 slug: wordpress-disqus-migration
 title: WordPress to Disqus Migration
 category: English
-tags: Comment, Disqus, HTML, migration, MySQL, SQL, Regular expression, WordPress
+tags: Comment, Disqus, HTML, migration, MySQL, SQL, Regular expression, WordPress, Perl

 I've just finished migrating all the comments of this blog from WordPress to [Disqus](http://disqus.com).
 Why using an external comment platform ?
 It's just that I plan to ditch WordPress entirely, and switch to a static site generator in the near future.
 Here are some details on my migration to Disqus.